starshev/Python-T-Test-for-NYC-Taxi-Fares-Research/README.md

 This project combines exploratory data analysis using the Pandas library with preparation and execution of a two-sample hypothesis test.

 It represents a workplace scenario featuring a fictional data consulting firm tasked with analyzing the relationship between fare amounts and payment type.

+The project is carried out using Jupyter Notebooks and presented in PDF format.